n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 7. Close the node details view to return to the canvas.

-## Step four: Add the NASA node and set up credentials
+## Step three: Add the NASA node and set up credentials

 The [NASA node](/integrations/builtin/app-nodes/n8n-nodes-base.nasa/) allows you to interact with NASA's [public APIs](https://api.nasa.gov/).
 The API gives you data to work with in this tutorial.